 Gritting her teeth, she forced herself to focus.
 If this system had something to do with her return, then she needed answers.
 Now.

 "I asked you a question," she said, her voice steady despite the turmoil inside her.
-"Why should I trust you?"
+"Why should I trust you?
+What is the catch?"

 The voice responded swiftly, "There is no catch, Tyla White.
-I have been designed to serve the descendant of the last owner of this system—a human girl who was chosen by Orieus, an eccentric scientist of Tabana.
-He was stranded in the lower plane of Earth centuries ago, and before he died, he gifted this system to the woman he loved and married.
-This system was to be inherited across generations of their descendants until it finally reached you."
+I have been designed to serve the descendants of the last owner of this system—a human girl who was chosen by Orieus, an eccentric scientist of the Tabana civilization.
+It's an advanced technomagical civilization.
+Orieus was stranded in the lower plane of Earth centuries ago, and before he died, he gifted this system to the woman he loved and married.
+This system was to be inherited across generations of their descendants—until it finally was gifted to you."

 Tyla's heart skipped a beat as she processed the weight of the words.
 Orieus?
 A scientist from Tabana?
 She tried to recall anything from history or fiction that could help her make sense of this.
 The pieces didn't quite fit.
 She shook her head, still trying to connect the dots.